AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ## Abstract

 Fluoride contamination of drinking water is a common public health issue in some regions of the world such as India.
 The fluoride teams' overarching goal is to create low cost, compact, and sustainable solutions to fluoride contamination in drinking water.
 The Fall 2018 Fluoride Gravity team aims to simplify the design of a gravity powered fluoride removal research apparatus that would allow current and future research teams to easily conduct fluoride removal experiments in the field.
+Experiments conducted with this research apparatus will be used to determine the on-site feasibility of the proposed fluoride removal method.

 [EM: Is your goal to create a research apparatus or go create an apparatus that will successfully remove fluoride in the field?]

+[CT: The goal is to create a apparatus that will be used for research purposes only.
+Then, researchers in the field can use this apparatus to conduct feasability tests to determine if using our system of coagulation/flocculation/sedimentation to remove fluoride in drinking water is a viable solution in the intended setting.
+If these tests are successful, then we can start thinking about designing a real fluoride removal system to be used by communities in India.
+I added a sentence to the abstract and will explain this in more detail in the introduction.]

 ## Introduction